OMERNAJ-hub/Vortex-Fiber-Engine/.github/SECURITY.md

 latest.

-In case Fenny does not respond within a reasonable time, the secondary point of contact are any of the [@maintainers](https://github.com/orgs/gofiber/teams/maintainers).
+In case Fenny does not respond within a reasonable time, the secondary point of contact are any of the [@maintainers](https://github.com/orgs/goVortex/teams/maintainers).
-The maintainers are the only other persons with administrative access to Fiber's source code.
+The maintainers are the only other persons with administrative access to Vortex's source code.

 <a name="process"></a>
 ## Incident Response Process